jewettaij/moltemplate/README.md

 Moltemplate requires the Bourne-shell, and a recent version of python (3.5 or higher recommended), and can run on MacOS, linux, or windows, if a suitable shell environment has been installed.
-*(See below.
-Note that python 2.7 may also work, but you must edit your PATH since pip no longer supports python < 3.4.)*
+*(Note that python 2.7 may also work, but you must edit your PATH to install moltemplate instead of using pip.
+Pip no longer works with old versions of python.)

 The *numpy* python module is also required.